Last Updated on November 15, 2022 by Maryam Siddiqui

-- Personal Statement: Statement that specifies the reasons to apply for the visa, the period intended to reside in Portugal and the place of accommodation.
+- Personal Statement: Statement that specifies the reasons for applying for the visa, the period intended to reside in Portugal, and the place of accommodation.

 - Proof of Means of Subsistence: Proof of income that allows residence in Portugal for at least 1 year.

 - Proof of Accommodation: Corresponds to the purchase or rental of a property in Portugal.
-In some cases an invitation letter signed by a resident in Portugal is enough.
+In some cases, an invitation letter signed by a resident of Portugal is enough.

 - D7 Visa form: Complete the form to apply for the D7 Visa.
 Any mistake in filling may lead to the denial of the application

-- Criminal Background Certificate: This document must be related to the applicant’s residence country, in accordance with local regulations.
+- Criminal Background Certificate: This document must be related to the applicant’s residence country, by local regulations.

 - SEF authorization: Approval for the Foreigners and Borders Service (SEF) to consult your Portuguese criminal record, except for minors under 16 years of age.